 5. Labrador Retriever

 The Rottie is a great police dog breed.
-They are loyal and intelligent dogs -- their physical build is powerful enough to take down any bad-guy, and their focus with the task at hand is perfect for all sorts of police work.
+They are one of the most loyal breeds and highly intelligent -- their physical build is powerful enough to take down any bad guy, and their focus on the task at hand is perfect for all sorts of police work.

 7. Doberman Pinscher